sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Rubles/Ruble_Cookbook/Print_Editor_Properties.md

 {"title":"Print Editor Properties","weight":"90"}

 ## Overview

-In this recipe we show how to create a simple Ruble command that prints out the properties of the current editor
+In this recipe, we show how to create a simple Ruble command that prints out the properties of the current editor

 ## The Code